ukify - Man Page

 # ukify genkey --config=/etc/kernel/uki.conf

-Writing SecureBoot private key to /etc/kernel/secure-boot.key.pem
+Writing SecureBoot private key to /etc/kernel/secure-boot-key.pem

-Writing SecureBoot certificate to /etc/kernel/secure-boot.cert.pem
+Writing SecureBoot certificate to /etc/kernel/secure-boot-certificate.pem

 (Both operations need to be done as root to allow write access to /etc/kernel/.)